Stanley Black & Decker To Pres - GuruFocus.com

 PR Newswire

 NEW BRITAIN, Conn., Nov.
-2, 2022 /PRNewswire/ -- Stanley Black & Decker (NYSE: SWK) invites investors and the general public to listen to a webcast of a presentation by Don Allan, President and CEO, at the Baird 2022 Industrial Conference in Chicago, IL on Wednesday, November 9, 2022 at 9:30 AM ET.
+8, 2022 /PRNewswire/ -- Stanley Black & Decker (NYSE: SWK) invites investors and the general public to listen to a webcast of a virtual presentation by Don Allan, President and CEO, at Deutsche Bank's 2022 Industrials Conference on Tuesday, November 15, 2022 at 10:00 AM ET.

 The live webcast will be available in the "Investors" section of the company's website at www.stanleyblackanddecker.com/investors.
 A replay of the webcast will be provided on the website and will be available for 30 days.